-This is a client-side SDK that you embed into the payments page of your website.
+Embed the 3DS 2.0 Web SDK into the payments page of your website.

 The 3D Secure 2.0 authentication process is initiated and completed by your server.
-The Web SDK manages the fingerprinting of the shopper's device, and presenting a request for additional verification to the shopper.
+The Web SDK fingerprints the shopper's device and requests additional verification from the shopper.

 For more information on the SDK, check out our Web SDK reference.